kaidez/kaidez.com/_drafts/2013-12-02-downloaded-movie-review.md

 Parker, Fanning and other Napster employees claim the music industry refused to settle the case once it went to court.
 True, but *Downloaded* ignores that fact that the RIAA only filed suit on industry's behalf after many failed attempts to reach an agreement with Napster, who gave the industry the runaround throughout the entire process.

 The employees also say that they regret not at least *trying* to get the Supreme Court to hear the case after losing in Appeals Court.
-But the only that would've happened if the Ninth Circuit court heard it first, which they chose not to do-another point that the movie fails to mention.
+But that only would have happened if the Ninth Circuit court heard it first, which they chose not to do-another point that the movie fails to mention.

-  email trail created by Sean Parker was revealed in the initial court proceedings and proved that Napster knew it was breaking the law: this was the beginning of the end for Napster.
-The interviewees in *Downloaded* imply that Parker was made to be the scapegoat and that the email trail was overblown.
+But the way in which *Downloaded* presents the music industry's legal position is really just a matter of opinion and not a drawback of the documentary.
+What is a drawback (a BIG drawback) is that *Downloaded* makes no mention of the man who made lots of rash decisions that prevented Napster from properly dealing with it's legal problems, something they REALLY needed to take care of.

-But in covering this, *Downloaded* leaves out a lot.
-To paraphrase a quote from Joesph Menn's [*All The Rave*](http://www.amazon.com/gp/product/0609610937/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0609610937&linkCode=as2&tag=kaidez-20 "Buy 'All the Rave: The Rise and Fall of Shawn Fanning's Napster' on amazon.com"), the Napster case was about "the knowledge of wrong doing and the ability to stop it", regardless of what Napster was saying during the trials.
-Parker's email trail proved that the company possessed a ton of the former and not enough of the latter.
+That man isn't Sean Fanning, it's his uncle, John.
+And while Sean was certainly the face of Napster in the press, John Fanning was in charge.

-Napster was an amazing time if you were a music fan and in talking about Parker, Fanning, Metallica, the BMG partnership,
+Overall, *Downloaded* properly captures the zeitgeist that Napster generated.
+The MTV coverage, legal battles, congressional hearings, Metallica, Chuck D.,